steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 ## Introduction

 This Submarine Design Project is part of [Steve Turbek's "Tangible Interfaces" Industrial Design class](https://turbek.com/articles/tangible-interfaces-class.html) at Pratt Institute.
-In this project, you'll work in teams to create an immersive submarine piloting experience that combines industrial design, user interface design, and physical computing.
+In this project, you'll work in teams to create an immersive submarine piloting experience that combines industrial design, user interface design, and physical computing with a custom [Submarine Simulator](https://steveturbek.github.io/Tangible-Interfaces-Submarine-Design-Project).

 ## The Design Challenge